neo4j-php/neo4j-php-client/README.md

 ### Auto committed queries

-Auto committed queries are the simplest and most intuitive, but have a lot of drawbacks when running complex business logic or within a high availability environment.
+Auto committed queries are the most straightforward and most intuitive but have many drawbacks when running complex business logic or within a high availability environment.

 #### Run a simple cypher query